Th3Catalyst/pygameGUI/README.md

 ARGS:
 - text (string): the text displayed
 - font (pygame.font.Font object): text font
-- color (3 tuple): rgb value of the text color
+- color (3 tuple, string, hex code): text color
 - (x,y): position of the center of the text
-In order to make a button, use the following code in the events poll:
+**In order to make a button, use the following code in the events poll:**
 ```
 if event.type == pygame.MOUSEBUTTONUP:
   pos = pygame.mouse.get_pos()